Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: General Discussion

-While our account does not commit to the assumption of discrete representational levels in production, our findings remain compatible with multi-stage theories that map different categories of word choice errors to distinct processing stages in the time-course of lexical production.
-Although multi-stage proposals differ on several key details, a few assumptions have received substantial empirical support.
-First, lexico-semantic errors occur due to incorrect lemma selection---a process that notably recruits goal-directed cognitive control \citep{ferreira2002central,roelofs2011attention,todorova2020lexical}.
-Furthermore, morphosyntactic errors have been mapped to the subsequent \textsc{positional} processing, wherein the selected lemma undergoes morphological encoding \citep{garrett1980levels,Bock1994LanguageP,ferreira2007grammatical}.
-Mixed errors further reflect the interaction between form-availability and lexical semantics which may bias the speaker to mis-select phonological competitors of the target lemma \citep{dell1992stages,cutting1999semantic,rapp2002reason,ferreira2003phonological}.
-Finally, purely form-based errors have been attributed to latter stages of production processing, which are assumed to be highly automated and outside of conscious cognitive control \citep{ferreira2002central,bybee2001frequency,kapatsinski2010frequency}.

-Our study replicates this hierarchy within a functional, computational-level \citep{marr1982vision} view of word-choice errors, which frames mis-selections in terms of the information processing within the production system.
+\rr{Under this expanded notion of good-enough production, all four error types examined here can be understood as reflecting suboptimal weighting of informational constraints, with the degree of contextual integration varying systematically from phonologically-related to semantic substitutions — reflecting a gradient from goal-invariant, accessibility-driven processing to goal-directed, context-sensitive planning.
 More broadly, this framing aligns with a \emph{resource-rational} view of choice behavior, according to which agents operate under intrinsic cognitive capacity limitations that effectively constrain the information processing that may be used to select the utility-maximizing choice \citep{simon1956rational,anderson1991adaptive,gigerenzer2008rationality,griffiths2015rational,gershman2015computational,lieder2020resource}.
-A \emph{rational} response to these constraints is that agents are incentivized to arbitrate between easy-first, heuristic, or automatic, and effortful, goal-driven, or controlled modes of processing, which can lead to choices that reflect a trade-off between utility and information processing costs \citep{schneider1977controlled,Shiffrin1984AutomaticAC,kahneman1984changing,evans2013dual,lai2021policy,futrell2023information}.
+A \emph{rational} response to these constraints is that agents are incentivized to arbitrate between easy-first, heuristic, or automatic, and effortful, goal-driven, or controlled modes of processing, which can lead to choices that reflect a trade-off between utility and information processing costs \citep{schneider1977controlled,Shiffrin1984AutomaticAC,kahneman1984changing,evans2013dual,lai2021policy,futrell2023information}}.